bnlawrence/bnlawrence.github.io/_pages/blog.md

 My blogging is very much a case of punctuated equilibrium in recent years, long periods of quiet, followed by a bit of activity.
 I hope to improve that in the near future.
 Meanwhile, here is a list of blog posts.

-_Note that this list is underpopulated as I have yet to migrate all the material over from my old blog!_
+_Note that this list is vastly underpopulated as I have yet to migrate all the material over from my old blog!_

 <ul class="listing">